RatthewMen/git-project-MATTHEW/README.md

 Changelog at the bottom

-4.1 (10/9/2025)
+4.3 (10/12/2025):
+Bugs and fixes:
 The method didn't properly sort the list of lines of blobs and trees before using it.
 Now, the lines with the most slashes are at the top and it alphabetically sorts downward.
 Also, the working list isn't updated throughout every use of the method void IndexTreeGenerator(ArrayList<String> wList).
 The working list wasn't in the objects folder of git.
 Some of the code wasn't very clear and redundant.
 The README wasn't updated.
 The tester called on the wrong classes for some methods.
 The tester was lacking some methods that it should've tested.
 I tested all the methods in the Git class too.
+The remakeHashmap() method didn't work, since he didn't clear the HashMap before making it.
+I fixed that too.

+Git Class:
+readCommit()
+The readCommit() method retrieves and parses the contents of a commit object stored in the repository.
+Given a commit hash, it locates the corresponding commit file within the .git/objects directory and reads all of its lines into memory.
+Each line of the commit file follows a key-value format separated by a colon (e.g., tree: <hash> or author: <name>).
+The method splits these lines into their respective fields and stores them in a HashMap<String, String> for easy access to commit metadata such as the tree hash, parent commit, author, date, and summary.
+If the commit file cannot be found, the method throws a FileNotFoundException.
+It returns a HashMap of the commit data.

+restoreTree()
+The restoreTree() method reconstructs the directory structure and file contents of a specific commit by restoring all files and subdirectories associated with a given tree hash.
+It begins by locating the tree object within the .git/objects directory using the provided hash.
+Each line of the tree file represents either a blob (a single file) or another tree (a subdirectory).
+For each blob, the method retrieves the corresponding file content from the objects directory and writes it back to the working directory at its original location.
+For nested trees, it recursively creates subdirectories and restores their contents.
+If the specified tree file cannot be found, the method throws a FileNotFoundException.
+This recursive process allows restoreTree() to accurately rebuild the complete file of a commit.

+deleteRecursively()
+The deleteRecursively() method removes a file or directory and all of its contents from the filesystem.
+If the provided file is a directory, the method first iterates through all files and subdirectories within it, calling itself recursively to ensure that every nested item is deleted.
+Once all children are removed, it deletes the directory itself.
+If the file is not a directory, it is simply deleted.

+GitWrapper Class:
+init()
+The init() method initializes a new Git repository by setting up the necessary directory structure and base files required for version control.
+It first removes any existing repository data by calling GitDirectory.deleteGit(), ensuring that the workspace is clean and free of old metadata.
+Then, it calls GitDirectory.makeGitDirectoryAndFiles() to create a new git directory containing essential components such as the objects, index, and HEAD files.

+add()
+The add() method stages a file to be included in the next commit by adding it to the repository’s index.
+It first validates the file path, ensuring that the specified file exists and is not a directory.
+The method then reads the file’s contents, computes its SHA-1 hash using the Hashing.hashString() function, and checks whether the file has already been staged by comparing the hash against existing entries in the index file.
+If the file is not already present, add() calls the Git.BLOBmaker() method to create a blob object representing the file’s current version and store it in the objects directory.

+commit()
+The commit() method captures the current state of the repository and saves it as a new commit object.
+It takes in the author’s name and a commit message as parameters, then delegates the core functionality to the static Git.commit() method.
+This process involves recording the repository’s file structure, generating a tree object that represents the current index, and creating a commit entry that includes metadata such as the author, timestamp, and commit message.
+The method returns the SHA-1 hash of the newly created commit, which serves as a unique identifier for that snapshot of the repository.

+checkout()
+The checkout() method restores the repository to match the state of a specific commit, effectively reverting all tracked files to the versions recorded in that commit.
+Given a commit hash, the method first retrieves metadata about that commit using Git.readCommit() and extracts its corresponding root tree hash.
+It then clears the working directory by recursively deleting all files and folders except essential project files—such as source code files, the .git directory, and configuration items like README.md and LICENSE.
+After the workspace is cleaned, the method calls Git.restoreTree() to reconstruct the project’s directory structure and restore file contents based on the tree object stored in the commit.
+Finally, it updates the HEAD file, ensuring that the repository’s reference state matches the restored version.
+I am not sure if this works.
+I will graciously accept partial credit.

+4.1 (10/9/2025)

 int slashCount(String line):
 This method returns the number of slashes present in the relative path of a tree or blob.
 It is called in createIndexTree() and createIndexTreeHelper() and is useful for sorting based on most slashes first in the working list. it returns the number of slashes in a relative path.